BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

-Among the various ways businesses may raise capital, debentures are a widely used debt instrument in India.
-Companies issue debentures to fund expansion, manage daily operations, or finance new projects.
-Instead of borrowing from banks, they borrow from investors by issuing debentures.
+Debentures are a widely used debt instrument in India.
+Instead of borrowing from banks, companies issue debentures to investors to fund expansion, manage daily operations, or finance new projects.
 In return, the company agrees to pay periodic interest and repay the principal amount as per the issue terms.

 In this article, we explore what debentures are, their key features, types, advantages, limitations, and risks.